HarlamovEvgeniy/WebSSO/README.md

 # Web Single sign-on(SSO)
-> A system for unified authentication using SSI on everscale.
+> A free unified authentication platform using the SSI architecture built on the Everscale blockchain.
+Allows developers to use SSI in their products, and makes its use easier.

 ## Table of Contents